fenetikm/dotfiles/.config/yabai/keys.md

 Map right option on inbuilt to F21 via karabiner.
 Other keyboards use QMK.

+### To-do
+- [ ] Change it so that the mode is engaged when f21 is held down so that can do multiple taps, esp when shifting windows

 ## Previous mappings with SpaceFN
 things that I want to do regularly: